Better Business Cases TM Practitioner

 The Practitioner Seminar helps you to integrate the concepts presented in the Foundation course.
 Delegates will work through a range of exercises and case studies in order to broaden and deepen their understanding of Better Business Cases guidance, and to prepare for the Practitioner exam.

 The Practitioner Exam is a 2½ hour objective testing exam.
 You will be able to access the 'Delivering Public Value From Spending Proposals' guide during the exam, but will have access to no other material.
 There will be 4 questions and 80 question items, each worth 1 mark for a total of 80 marks.
 You must get at least 40 of the 80 question items correct to pass.
 The questions will be presented in the following styles:

 Candidates for the Practitioner Exam must have passed the Foundation Exam.

-We conduct these exams on behalf of APMG.
-APMG's terms and conditions are outlined here.
+We conduct these exams on behalf of the relevant Examination Institute, subject to their terms and conditions.

 Please note: Exam candidates must bring signed photo ID (passport, driving licence, etc.) as they will be asked to produce it by the invigilator prior to the exam.

 We offer a range of delivery styles and packages for this course.
 Please go to the Packages and Inclusions page to review the inclusions provided with each package.

 Candidates who pass the Practitioner exam are entitled to style themselves "Registered Better Businesss Cases Practitioner" on CVs and business cards.